kontent-ai/java-packages/sample-app-android/README.md

 Application is showcasing listing-detail screens with three content types `Article`, `Coffee`, and `Cafe`.
 The listings are selectable in the Menu.

-This application is about to demonstrate it is possible to load data from Kentico Kontent using Java SDK.
+This application demonstrates it is possible to load data from Kentico Kontent using Java SDK.
 It is not meant to be used as a boilerplate.

->⚠ There are two Android-specific rules of the Delivery SDK you need to follow in order to work correctly.
-First is to [disable template engine integration when instantiating the client](../kontent-delivery/README.md#Instantiating-Delivery-client) and the second is to [avoid using `scanClasspathForMappings` method](../kontent-delivery/README.md#Registering-strongly-typed-models).
+>⚠ There are two Android-specific rules you need to follow in order for the Delivery SDK to work correctly.
+First is to [disable template engine integration when instantiating the client](../kontent-delivery/README.md#1-initialize-the-delivery-client-for-android-development) and the second is to [avoid using `scanClasspathForMappings` method](../kontent-delivery/README.md#2-register-strongly-typed-models).

 ### Data loading using RxJava